-Another example is surveying the same developer audience to see which types of content they prefer to consume when researching information.
+Another example is surveying the same developer audience to see which content they prefer to consume when researching information.
 For example, do they like social media?
-Or, do they like to spend time in Reddit or Github forums or are they open to downloading white papers or e-books to access the information that they are looking for.
-This type of customer data is golden for marketing campaigns.
+Or do they want to spend time on Reddit or Github forums, or are they open to downloading white papers or e-books to access the information they are looking for?
+Again, this type of customer data is golden for marketing campaigns.

 Can Customer Service Inform Data-Driven Marketing Strategies?

-Years ago, I had to figure out how to hard reset my iPhone 4.
+Years ago, I had to figure out how to reset my iPhone 4 hard.
 So I went to Google and typed “how to reset iPhone 4”.
 I found verbatim search results that linked me directly to Apple’s social community.
 I had the answer I was looking for within less than 30 seconds.

 Imagine pulling up the transcripts from every customer who calls into customer support, asks a question in a community, or interacts with a chatbot on the website—and then using those transcripts to create long-form content with that exact language on the blog or a new thread in the customer support community.

 This is an example that is much bigger than just data-driven marketing.
 This starts to hit on cost savings by decreasing calls to the call center and building visibility for your website in the search results.
 This is also a way to build brand advocacy with consumers.
-However, to make this happen, brands need to think about their content operations and building workflows to ensure that response times are handled efficiently.
+However, to make this happen, brands need to think about their content operations and build workflows to ensure that response times are handled efficiently.

 Using Audience Data from 3rd Party Databases